 • Learn about career tracks and career development directly from practitioners who represent a wide spectrum of professional roles and institutions in this sector.

-• Be paired with mentors from the land conservation community who can offer advice and assistance to students as they navigate the Scholars Program and beyond.
+• Pair with mentors from the land conservation community who can offer advice and assistance to students as they navigate the Scholars Program and beyond.

 • Participate in Rally: The National Land Conservation Conference, the largest gathering of conservation practitioners in the country, including workshops, seminars, trainings and networking events.